 Boil water notice rescinded for Warren City

-WARREN CITY, Texas (KLTV) - The boil water notice issued for Warren City has been rescinded Wednesday.
+WARREN CITY, Texas (KLTV) - The boil water notice that was issued on Oct.
+26 for Warren City has now been rescinded.

-The public water system has taken the necessary corrective actions to restore the quality of the water distributed by this public water system used for drinking water or human consumption purposes and has provided TCEQ with laboratory test results that indicate that the water no longer requires boiling prior to use as of October 26, 2022.
+The public water system has taken the necessary corrective actions to restore water quality and has provided TCEQ with laboratory test results that indicate the water no longer requires boiling prior to use as of Oct.
+29.

 Copyright 2022 KLTV.
 All rights reserved.